 First, we’re sorry that your spouse has resorted to divorce threats instead of working with you to negotiate a mutually agreeable divorce settlement.
-Sure, he can take you to court, but it is unlikely that the judge would order the sale of an asset unless there is a good economic reason and the sale is in the best interest of both parties.
+Sure, they can take you to court, but it is unlikely that the judge would order the sale of an asset unless there is a good economic reason and the sale is in the best interest of both parties.

 For example, if you want to keep the house and there are sufficient other assets that could be awarded to your spouse to make the settlement fair, it is unlikely the judge would order the house to be sold.

-If your spouse is willing to launch one divorce threat, he might have others in store for you.
+If your spouse is willing to launch one divorce threat, they might have others in store for you.
 Make sure that you are ready!
 Here is a list of divorce threats, courtesy of Margorie Engel and Diana Gould from their book Divorce Decisions Workbook.

 “Unless you play this my way, you’ll never get a dime.”

-The threatener is used to being in charge and doesn’t want to give up his power.
+The threatener is used to being in charge and doesn’t want to give up their power.
 But coercion won’t work.
 Your marital property will be divided between the two of you regardless of whether your spouse earned more than you.
-If you live in a community property state (Arizona, California, Louisiana, Texas, Washington, Idaho, Nevada, New Mexico, and Wisconsin), then you have equal claim to all martial property.
+If you live in a community property state (Arizona, California, Louisiana, Texas, Washington, Idaho, Nevada, New Mexico, and Wisconsin), then you have equal claim to all marital property.
 If you live in a different state, a judge is empowered to make the final division decision.